tdwg/bdq/tg2/_build_review/templates/list/bdqffdq/bdqffdq_termlist-header.md

 ### 1.1 Purpose

-The purpose of this document is to provide the official term list for the `bdqffdq:` vocabulary, which defines the ontology elements used in the Biodiversity Data Quality Fitness for Use Framework.
-This includes classes, object properties, data properties, and named individuals that collectively support the semantic description of BDQ Tests and related quality constructs.

-This document presents a human-readable view of the vocabulary and follows the TDWG Standards Documentation Specification.
-It does not include additional axioms, implementation guidance, or usage recommendations — those are addressed in complementary documentation and the [Fitness For Use Framework Ontology Vocabulary Extension](docs/extension/bdqffdq/index.md).
+The purpose of this document is to provide the landing page for the `bdqffdq:` vocabulary, which defines the ontology elements used in the Biodiversity Data Quality Fitness for Use Framework (Ontology).
+The vocabulary includes classes, object properties, data properties, and named individuals that collectively support the semantic description of BDQ Tests and related quality constructs.
+The terms in the vocabulary are fully documented in the [**Fitness For Use Framework Ontology List of Terms (bdqffdq:)**](docs/list/bdqffdq/index.md).
+Additional axioms, implementation guidance, or usage recommendations are addressed in the [1.3 Associated Documents](#13-associated-documents).

 ### 1.2 Audience